-In the fourth post from our 7-part series exploring Stage Gate, we examine each of the Gates in the Stage Gate process.
+In the fourth post from our 7-part series exploring Stage and Gate processes, we examine each of the Gates in the Stage / Gate process.

 - Go – Proceed to the next stage, with approval to spend or use resources within agreed limits.
 Typically, part of the Go approval involves an agreement on what deliverables must be produced at the following gate.
 It is essentially an agreement on the terms of reference for the next stage of work.